Overall using IT service management is a win-win situation for all of those involved

 Mr. Meier also describes the initial position and the company’s requirements for a software management software as follows:

-“When I started at Krankenhaus Agatharied in 2014, the IT department did not have a ticket system.
+“When I started at hospital Agatharied in 2014, the IT department did not have a ticket system.
 There was an ancient system in the technical department that did not run stably.
-After evaluating the selection criteria, we chose DeskCenter as we were looking for a modular system that could grow with our requirements.
+After evaluating the selection criteria, we chose Deskcenter as we were looking for a modular system that could grow with our requirements.
 A KPMG-certified solution that could hold its ground for future SAM audits was also important in our selection process.
-With DeskCenter we have been able to create an inventory of the complete IT environment and thus receive a comprehensive overview of our complete IT inventory.”
+With Deskcenter we have been able to create an inventory of the complete IT environment and thus receive a comprehensive overview of our complete IT inventory.”

 The department initially focused on IT service management:

 The main reason for the purchase was, above all, to take the pressure off the IT service section of the IT department.
 Previously the employees had responded to all enquiries over the phone.
 The calls were distributed throughout the department and nearly all of the IT employees were involved with support queries.
 This made continuous work for second-level support virtually impossible.
 With the IT costs rising, we could no longer afford this.
 We needed to free resources.